phiamo/MopaBootstrapBundle/README.md

 }
 ```

-3. If you like configure your config.yml (not mandatory anymore)
+3. If you like configure your config.yml (not mandatory)

 ``` yaml
 mopa_bootstrap: